fizt656/compextractor/README.md

 To run the script with these example files:

 1. Make sure you're in the project directory and your virtual environment is activated.
-2. Run the script in narrative mode:
+2. Run the script in your desired mode:
    ```bash
    python src/main.py [--diarize]
    ```